c0dehamster/todo-app/README.md

 To complete this project, I learned about derived stores which were useful for displaying filtered lists of todos.
 I also attempted the bonus challenge to make the list sortable and got approximately halfway through.
 I learned about svelte-dnd-action library which seems to cover most use cases for drag-and-drop components.
 I expect it to be useful in later projects.

+I used UUID package to generate IDs for tasks.
+This insures IDs are unique but is not really necessary as they don't have to be cryptographically secure.

 Everything else in the challenge was mostly familiar to me.
 A lot of code is actually re-used from my previous projects with little to no alterations.

 ### Continued development